ngang002/FakeNewsClassification/README.md

 ### Naive Bayes Classifier ###

 In this section, I show the confusion matrices of the ML/AI methods that I talked about above.
-In all of these plots I plot the "True Positive" rates in the upper left, "False Negatives" in the upper right, "True negatives" in the lower right, and "False Positives" in the lower left.
-Positive (0) represents the case in which an article is considered fake news, while Negative (1) are articles considered real news.
+The x-axis represents .
+In all of these plots I plot the "True Positive" rates in the upper left, "False Negatives" in the upper right (Type II), "True negatives" in the lower right, and "False Positives" (Type I) in the lower left.
+Positive (0) represents the case in which an article is fake news, while Negative (1) is an article that is real news.

 I foud that NB yielded the least accurate results, however this intuitively tracks, as the NB classifier attempts to correlate each label to each individual document, and tries to create a predictve pattern based on Bayes's rule (see above).